OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/digit.demo/README.md

     - Uses OpenCV to reshape the images as expected by the model
         - SHOW AN HAND-WRITTEN CHARACTER TO THE CAMERA
         - HIT 'S' TO HAVE IT RECOGNIZED
+- `sample.05.21.py`, WIP
+    - Reads a string of several digits, and speaks the result.
 - `convnet/sample.01.py`
     - Digits recognition, Model training with a Convolutional Network (aka convnet)
     - Model can be saved from here too.
 - `sample.06.py`
     - Images recognition, like dresses, shirts, shoes, etc.
 - `python.scratch/several_digits.py`
-    - Splitting a multi-digit hand-written number into specific characters (for recognition)
+    - Splitting a multi-digit hand-written number into specific characters (for recognition, see `sample.05.21.py`)